 “eg: (Rovira Kaltwasser, Taggart, Ochoa Espejo, and Ostiguy 2017; Taggart 2000) should read “e.g. Rovira Katlwasser et al. (2017) and Taggart (2000)”.

-This reference has been corrected in text and in the bibliography to ensure that this is fully correct.
+This reference has been corrected in both the text and the bibliography.
+I have also updated the other book chapter references in the populism handbook, carefully checking for any similar issues for other book chapter references.

 There are double entries for some sources in the bibliography.

-I have gone through the references thoroughly and deleted any instances of double entries that were previously present.
+I have thoroughly reviewed the references and removed any instances of duplicate entries that were previously present.

 Phantom references exist in the bibliography – for instance the below entry does not refer to any chapter or work: